apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/introduction.md

 ---

 Web scraping or crawling?
 Web data extraction, mining, or collection?
 You can find various definitions on the web.
-Let's agree on simple explanations that we will use throughout this beginner course on web scraping.
+Let's agree on explanations that we will use throughout this beginner course on web scraping.

 ## What is web data extraction? {#what-is-data-extraction}